Office of Field Experiences

 Where: Student Union Main Ballroom

-Representatives from local, state, and national school districts will be in attendance as well as non-profit agencies.
+The event from 3:00-6:00 pm will include representatives from local, state, and national school districts will be in attendance as well as non-profit agencies.
 This is an excellent time for you to learn what is available to you job market-wise beyond Tucson.
 Plan to attend!

 Attendance at this event is strongly encouraged.
 If you are a student teacher, and you decide to attend, your attendance in the afternoon may be counted as part of your student teaching day.